StackStorm/hubot-stackstorm/README.md

 specified when running hubot:

 * `ST2_API` - URL to the StackStorm API endpoint.
-* `ST2_CHANNEL` - Slack channel where all the notifications should be sent to.
+* `ST2_CHANNEL` - Notification channel where all the notification messages should be sent to.
+If you use Slack adapter, that's the name of the Slack channel.
 * `ST2_AUTH_USERNAME` - API credentials - username (optional).
 * `ST2_AUTH_PASSWORD` - API credentials - password (optional).
 * `ST2_AUTH_URL` - URL to the StackStorm Auth API (optional).